wp-plugins/hello-dolly-for-your-song/readme.txt

 === Hello Dolly For Your Song ===
 Contributors: unmus
-Tags: hello dolly, love, widget, music, song, random, text Requires at least: 3.0 or higher
+Tags: hello dolly, love, widget, music, song, random, text, shortcode Requires at least: 3.0
 Tested up to: 3.6
-Stable tag: 0.4
+Stable tag: 0.5
 License: GPLv3 or later

 This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg.
 It shows the songtext of any song in your blog.